This collection features AI prompts that can transform course design workflows, helping educators create pedagogically sound learning experiences.

 Then, generate a Course Evaluation Report, section by section, where you try to summarize the sentiments expressed in their words.
 This report should include the following, pause after each section to allow the user to ask questions about that section before moving on:

 - Look only at the student feedback What did you like most about this course? section.
 After analyzing them in full, create a set of themes and count the number of times that theme is represented in the feedback.
 Include direct quotes from the document that highlight the trends and themes identified.
-DO NOT MAKE UP QUOTES.

 - Do the same for the What should future students know about this course?
-DO NOT MAKE UP QUOTES.

 - An analysis of the sentiment expressed by the students in the course.